 What obligations do companies have?

-Concerning due diligence with regard to human rights and the environment, companies will have to :
+Concerning the duty of care with regard to human rights and the environment, companies will have to :

-The CSDDD also includes obligations concerning a company's environmental policy.
+The CS3D also includes obligations concerning the company's environmental policy.
 They must commit to adopting a transition plan aligned with the objective of maintaining global warming at 1.5 degrees, in line with the ambition set out in the 2015 Paris Agreements.
 This is an obligation of means.
 To achieve this, they must :

 Initially, the European Commission also wanted to link the remuneration of company directors to the actual implementation of the climate transition plan, in order to ensure that the actions undertaken were not limited to publicity stunts.
 This obligation was not adopted by the European Council.